A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Tasks

 where $C_{\text{method}}$ denotes the relative improvement achieved by the employed method, and $C_{\text{random}}$ is a correction term accounting for gains due to random sampling, and $P$ suggested to be the Dice-score, but can theoretically be any segmentation metric.

-\paragraph{Approaches} Since the nature of this problem involves identifying and reducing model ignorance, the quantification of epistemic uncertainty is most appropriate.
-Hence, as can be seen in Table~\ref{tab:ALtable}, most of the literature use MC dropout of ensembles.
+\paragraph{Approaches} As can be seen in Table~\ref{tab:ALtable}, most of the literature use MC dropout or ensembles.
 Furthermore, using the plain SoftMax activation has also been commonly used.
-Often, solely relying on the most uncertain samples can result in samples with limited diversity and therefore samples selected on the \textit{representativeness}~\cite{ozdemir2021active, shen2021labeling, wu2021redal, mahapatra2018efficient, sinha2019variational}.
+Often, solely relying on the most uncertain samples can result in samples with limited diversity and therefore samples selected on the \textit{representativeness}~\citep{ozdemir2021active, shen2021labeling, wu2021redal, mahapatra2018efficient, sinha2019variational}.
 Another crucial modeling element pertains the aggregation of the pixel-level uncertainties.
-Therefore, closeness to boundary~\cite{gorriz2017cost,kasarla2019region, ma2024breaking} or specific regions~\cite{gaillochet2023active, wu2021redal, kasarla2019region} are additionally incorporated when combining the uncertainty values across pixels. \citet{siddiqui2020viewal} determine the entropy through estimating the entropy across viewpoints in multi-view datasets. \citet{gaillochet2023active} argue the superiority of selecting samples based on batch-level uncertainty.
+Therefore, closeness to boundary~\citep{gorriz2017cost,kasarla2019region, ma2024breaking} or specific regions~\citep{gaillochet2023active, wu2021redal, kasarla2019region} are additionally incorporated when combining the uncertainty values across pixels. \citet{siddiqui2020viewal} determine the entropy through estimating the entropy across viewpoints in multi-view datasets. \citet{gaillochet2023active} argue the superiority of selecting samples based on batch-level uncertainty.